sonukuldeep/Docs/src/contents/Nextjs.md

 ## Static site config

-we need getStaticProps and getStaticPaths for this _With nextjs 13 and above getStaticPropsand getStaticPaths have been depricated_
+getStaticProps and getServerSideProps work in page elemnt only. we need getStaticProps and getStaticPaths for this.
+_With nextjs 13 and above getStaticProps and getStaticPaths have been depricated_

 _blog.tsx_